arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.1.0/02-Features/message-pumps/customization.md

 }
 ```

-The registration of these message body handlers can be done just as easily as an `IMessageSerializer`:
+The registration of these message body serializers can be done just as easily as an `IMessageHandler`:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;